johnsonjh/tpzasm/README.md

 * **`TPZASM`** is \~**99.7%** complete relative to **TDL&nbsp;ZASM&nbsp;2.21**
   and **PSA&nbsp;PASM&nbsp;1.02**.

-  * It is a fully faithful reimplementation that can assemble many substantial historical codebases, including the \~2,500 SLOC [Zapple&nbsp;Monitor](https://en.wikipedia.org/wiki/Zapple_Monitor), the \~2,200 SLOC [Burke&nbsp;Disassembler](tests/dis.asm), the \~30,000 SLOC [VEDIT‑PLUS](https://github.com/johnsonjh/VEDIT), and
+  * It is a fully faithful reimplementation of both assemblers (including their bugs) that can assemble many substantial historical codebases, including the \~2,500 SLOC [Zapple&nbsp;Monitor](https://en.wikipedia.org/wiki/Zapple_Monitor), the \~2,200 SLOC [Burke&nbsp;Disassembler](tests/dis.asm), the \~30,000 SLOC [VEDIT‑PLUS](https://github.com/johnsonjh/VEDIT), and